stackup-wallet/accessctl/README.md

 - **Authentication**: support for adding many `secp256r1` signers to an account.
 - **Authorization**: support for attaching transaction policies to each signer.
 - **Gas optimized**: can scale for a large number of active signers and policies.
-- **Easily auditable**: allows verifiable changelogs for many validation updates.
+- **Easily auditable**: allows verifiable changelogs for tracking every validation update.

 The remaining documentation will assume knowledge on ERC-4337 (Account Abstraction) and ERC-7579 (Minimal Modular Smart Accounts).
 If you are unfamiliar, we recommend the following resources to get started: